ISSN: 0186-1042 ISSN-e: 2448-8410

 Responsibilities of Reviewers

-• Reviewers are expected to report any unethical conduct by authors and to identify any information that may justify rejection of a paper.
-They must also commit to maintaining the confidentiality of all information related to the papers they evaluate.
+• Reviewers undertake to report any unethical conduct by authors and identify any information that may justify rejection of a paper.
+They must also maintain the confidentiality of all information related to the manuscripts they evaluate.

-• Any reviewer selected must notify the Journal within the established timeframe whether they are qualified to carry out the review or unable to do so.
+• Any selected reviewer must notify the journal within the established timeframe whether they are qualified to conduct the review or unable to do so.

-• Any paper received for review must be treated as a confidential document.
-It must not be shown to or discussed with others except with the authorization of the editor.
+• Any manuscript received for review must be treated as a confidential document.
+It must not be shown to or discussed with others without authorization from the editor.

 • Reviewers must conduct themselves objectively.
 Personal criticism of the author is inappropriate.
 Reviewers should express their views clearly and support them with valid arguments.

-• Any privileged information or ideas obtained through the peer review process must be kept confidential and not used for personal advantage.
+• Privileged information or ideas obtained through peer review must remain confidential and shall not be used for personal gain.

-• Reviewers must not evaluate papers in which they have conflicts of interest.
+• Reviewers must not evaluate manuscripts in which they have conflicts of interest.

-In this context, Accounting and Management (Contaduría y Administración) aims to adhere to ethical standards, with the purpose of guiding authors, reviewers, and editors in the performance of their duties.
+Within this framework, Accounting & Management (Contaduría y Administración) seeks to adhere to the highest ethical standards in order to guide authors, reviewers, and editors in the performance of their responsibilities.

-The papers published in Accounting and Management (Contaduría y Administración) are indexed, deposited, and registered in various sources, repositories, and databases with the aim of promoting and enhancing the visibility of their contents:
+The papers published in Accounting & Management (Contaduría y Administración) are indexed, deposited, and registered in various sources, repositories, and databases to promote and increase the visibility of their contents:

 Publication Frequency

-Accounting and Management (Contaduría y Administración) is published quarterly (four times a year):
+Accounting & Management (Contaduría y Administración) is published quarterly (four issues per year):

 Similar Journals